 While INFJs might be internalized people who enjoy time alone, they also are very people focused.
 They understand the emotions of others naturally, and this often draws them towards people.
 When they witness someone in pain or need, it is often the INFJs goal to help them and make things better.
 While they are introverted, this quality of empathy and compassion can cause them to seem much more extroverted.
 They might become drained afterward, but they still find themselves rather focused on people and want to help them and ease their sadness in some ways.

 INFJs definitely require time to themselves to process information and their inner thoughts, but they still enjoy being around others.
 They have a knack for understanding people and seeing into their souls, which is something that makes them lean towards being an extrovert in some ways.
 Their ability to understand those around them is both a gift and a curse for the INFJ.

 They Are Charming

-Most INFJs are chameleons, and so they can adjust their behavior to appear whatever way they please.
-This can cause them to mimic extroverted behaviors, almost a bit too well.
+Most INFJs are chameleons, so they can adjust their behavior to appear in whatever way they please.
+This can cause them to mimic extroverted behaviors almost a bit too well.
 They will certainly be capable of playing the extrovert for a while, although this can become draining.
 The INFJ might go a long time playing this role, without truly recognizing why it leaves them feeling so exhausted each day.
 They simply want to please others and will do their best to live up to their own high expectations.
 This causes the INFJ to push themselves, especially when they don’t fully realize that they require time alone in order to recharge and feel like themselves.

 They Enjoy Long Conversations